 - edit directly on your Kindle using the ‘note’ feature and then refer back to these later when editing the Word document.

-- hand write any changes on a printed hard copy after first making them in the Kindle version.
+- handwrite any changes on a printed hard copy after first making them in the Kindle version.

 I tend to use a mixture of the second and third option.
-The second option is good for when you’re on the go, and the third is perfect if you prefer hand written scribbles to on screen notes.
+The second option is good for when you’re on the go, and the third is perfect if you prefer hand-written scribbles to on-screen notes.

 How do I get my document onto my Kindle?

 This is the easy bit.
-Simply download the Send to Kindle App , set it up using the instructions and click and drag your document into the window.
+Simply download the Send to Kindle App, set it up using the instructions and click and drag your document into the window.
 It will then appear on your Kindle.
 Easy as pie.
 I recommend sending it as a Word document as although you can send PDF’s, they appear in a fixed format on your device, so won’t look like proper eBooks, more like smaller versions of the A4 PDF (not ideal).
 If you work in Pages (Mac) like me, simply export your Pages doc as a Word doc using the export function (RTF may also work).
 I also fiddle about with making each new chapter start on a new page before I send to Kindle, to make it look even more like a real book, although this is more procrastination than anything else.
 (Note: If you want each of your chapters to start on a new page and your original document is in Pages, export it to Word before you play with the chapters, as your Word doc will look different to your Pages doc).

 Once it appears on your Kindle you can then treat it like any other book – you can even adjust the text size and font as you would normally.
 All that’s left to do is read!
-Try and look at your novel with fresh eyes (hard, I know) and, as you go along, any bits of stilted dialogue, typos or bits that don’t make sense should jump out at you.
+Try to look at your novel with fresh eyes (hard, I know) and, as you go along, any bits of stilted dialogue, typos or bits that don’t make sense should jump out at you.
 When you find these areas to improve, note them down somewhere (as discussed earlier) and then apply your notes to your original document later.
 To use the Kindle note function, all you need do is press and hold down on the word and ‘note’ will pop up.
 You then use the Qwerty keypad to type your comments.
 You can even view all your notes at the end and export them into a document (see this link for more info).

 And that’s it!
 Even if you don’t end up using this method to do your editing, it can just be nice to see your novel ‘in context’ as if it were a real, published book.